Best Border Security and Control methods.

 - Drones can be rapidly deployment into areas where it would be difficult and slow to deploy a human.

-- By being able to go to anywhere quickly blind spots can be eliminated and equipped with a thermal camera nighttime surveillance is also possible.
+- Drones are able to go to anywhere quickly and eliminate blind spots.
+Equipped with a thermal camera nighttime surveillance is also possible.

-- A fleet of drones can be automated for patrolling periodically
+- A fleet of drones can automate periodical patrolling

 - A drone can also track and follow an intruder providing situational awareness response teams in real-time.

-- Drones can even be deployed to monitor compliance of patrol guards.
+- Drones can even monitor compliance of patrol guards.